cockroachdb/docs/v19.1/managed-console-access-management.md

 ## Administrative tasks

-### Invite Team Members to Managed CockroachDB
+### Invite Team Members to CockroachCloud

-To invite Team Members to Managed CockroachDB:
+To invite Team Members to CockroachCloud:

 1. On the **Access** page, click **Add Team Member**.
 2. In the **Email Address** field, enter the email address of the team member you want to invite.